Soft Batch Apple Cider Gingersnap Cookies are soft, chewy, and perfectly spiced. They're the most delicious, gluten free fall treat!

 Next add 1/4 cup unsweetened applesauce, 1/4 cup apple cider, and 1/4 cup molasses – plus an egg and 1 teaspoon vanilla.
 Mix until combined.
 FYI: the mixture may look curdled but it’s fine!

 Finally, whisk together ginger, cinnamon, and cloves with 2-1/3 cups gluten free baking flour blend WITH a binder.
-This recipe will also work using AP flour if you don’t need to eat gluten free.
+I like Bob’s Red Mill Gluten Free 1-to-1 Baking Flour.

 Add the dry ingredients to the wet ingredients in three batches, mixing until just combined before adding the next batch.
 Cover the cookie dough then refrigerate for at least two hours, or up to one or two days.

 Baking time!
 Scoop the cookie dough directly into a bowl of granulated sugar then roll to coat and place onto a parchment paper-lined baking sheet.
-Bake for 10-12 minutes (mine took 10-1/2 minutes,) at 350 degrees then cool for a few minutes on the baking sheet before removing to a cooling rack to cool completely.
+Bake for 10-12 minutes at 350 degrees then cool for a few minutes on the baking sheet before removing to a cooling rack to cool completely.

 Sugar, spice and everything nice: that’s what Soft Batch Apple Cider Gingersnap Cookies are made of.
 I hope you love these soft and sweet gluten free cookies as much as we do – enjoy!